ryanwilsond/belte/docs/Buckle.md

 Specifies an input file or directory, but in the case of a directory does not search recursively for input files.

+### *-- arg...*

+All arguments after *--* will be passed to the program if evaluating or executing, otherwise they are ignored.

 ### *-m:\<count>*

 Specifies the maximum number of CPU cores to use.
 Without this option the compilation will be concurrent and use